-Module details Main Topic Recommended WH Details Introduction to Geopolitics 1 The aim, content, tasks and requirements of the module Geopolitics and Geostrategy 4 The concept of geopolitics and its development The concept of geostrategy and its development The theories of geopolitics and their role in foreign policy Classical Geopolitics 10 English School of Geopolitics Russian School of Geopolitics Continental European Schools of Geopolitics Chinese School of Geopolitics Geopolitics of the Cold War 2 The U.S. GeopoliticsThe Soviet Union Geopolitics Geopolitics of the Post-Cold War 6 The U.S. Geopolitics Russian Geopolitics Geoeconomics Space, Cyber and Informational Geopolitics Postcolonial geopolitics Contemporary Geostrategy of selected countries 7 The UK Geostrategy Chinese Geostrategy Russian Geostrategy French Geostrategy Indian Geostrategy Turkish geostrategy Other countries.
-Mid-term exam 2 Exam 2 Consultations 2 Total lecture working hours 36 Additional hours (WH) to increase the learning outcomes Self-Studies 89 Readings in preparation for examination Unsupervised self-study Unsupervised group work Total working hours 125 The detailed amount of hours for the respective main topic is up to the course director according to national law or home institution's rules.
+Module details

+Recommended Details

+Main Topic WH

+Introduction to Geopolitics 1 The aim, content, tasks and requirements of the module

+4 The concept of geopolitics and its development

+Geopolitics and Geostrategy 4 The concept of geostrategy and its development

+The theories of geopolitics and their role in foreign policy

+40 English School of Geopolitics Russian School of Geopolitics

+Classical Geopolitics 10 Continental European Schools of Geopolitics

+Continental European Schools of Geopolitics Chinese School of Geopolitics

+2 The U.S. Geopolitics

+Geopolitics of the Cold War The Soviet Union Geopolitics

+The U.S. Geopolitics

+O Russian Geopolitics

+Geopolitics of the Post-Cold War 6 Geoeconomics

+vvar Space, Cyber and Informational Geopolitics

+Postcolonial geopolitics

+The UK Geostrategy

+7 Chinese Geostrategy

+Contemporary Geostrategy Russian Geostrategy

+of selected countries French Geostrategy

+Indian Geostrategy

+Turkish geostrategy

+Mid-term exam 2 Other countries.

+Wild-term exam 2

+Exam 2

+Consultations 2

+Total lecture working hours 36

+04/10/

+Additio nai nours (WH) t o increase the learning outcomes

+Calf Ctudios 90 Readings in preparation for examination

+Self-Studies 89 Unsupervised self-study

+Unsupervised group work

+405 The detailed amount of hours for the respective main topic is

+Total working hours 125 up to the course director according to national law or home institution's rules.

+ilistitution s rules.

-- 17. Flint C. 2017.
+- 1. Flint C. 2017.
 Introduction to Geopolitics.
-Routledge. - 18.
+Routledge. - 2.
 Smith G. The Masks of Proteus: Russia, Geopolitical Shift and the New Eurasianism.
-Transactions of the Institute of British Geographers, Vol. 24, No. 4 (1999), pp. 481-494. - 19.
+Transactions of the Institute of British Geographers, Vol. 24, No. 4 (1999), pp. 481-494. - 3.
 Mackinder H. J. The Geographical Pivot of History.
-The Geographical Journal, Vol. 23, No. 4 (Apr., 1904), pp. 421-437. - 20.
+The Geographical Journal, Vol. 23, No. 4 (Apr., 1904), pp. 421-437. - 4.
 Mackinder H. J. The Round World and the Winning of the Peace.
-Foreign Affairs, Vol. 21, No. 4 (Jul., 1943), pp. 595-605. - Ingram I. Alexander Dugin: Geopolitics and Neo-fascism in Post-Soviet Russia.
-Political Geography 20 (2001), pp. 1029- 1051. - 22.
+Foreign Affairs, Vol. 21, No. 4 (Jul., 1943), pp. 595-605. - 5.
+Ingram I. Alexander Dugin: Geopolitics and Neo-fascism in Post-Soviet Russia.
+Political Geography 20 (2001), pp. 1029-1051. - 6.
 Kaplan R. 2011.
 Monsoon: The Indian Ocean and the Future of American Power.
-Random House. - 23.
+Random House. - 7.
 Kaplan R. 2013, The Revenge of Geography: What the Map Tells Us About Coming Conflicts and the Battle Against Fate.
-Random House. - 24.
+Random House. - 8.
 Haushofer K. Why Geopolitik?
 The World of General Haushofer.
 Dalby S. Et al. 1998.
 The Geopolitics Reader.
-Routledge.